mdr78/mdr78.github.io/_posts/2016-07-30-lte-modem-part-two.md

 	recipes-core/initscripts/initscripts/qmi-network.conf
 	recipes-core/initscripts/initscripts/wwan.rules

+*The Huawei me906e*

 The file `wwan.rules` is a udev rule for Hauwei ME906E.
 The ME906E is a bit of a chameleon and took some figuring out, thankfully Bjørn Mork the Kernel Mantainer for the "USB QMI WWAN NETWORK DRIVER" was a huge help.
 Turns out the ME906E is a bit of a chameleon, it can present itself as three serial devices (yes really!) for a PPP setup, an ethernet interface, a CDC MBIM WWAN interface and finally a QMI WWAN interface - depending on how you configure it.

 The ME906E is a USB device, even though it physically connects to the Intel Galileo over mini PCI express.